kidd5630/McLovins-Frontend/README.md

 Worked in a group of 4 using git for versional control

 Used on Website: -Javascript, React, Node, PSQL, materialUI, Morgan, Express, JWT, Bcrypt

+Frontend available via this link: https://github.com/Sunghnkim95/McLovins-Backend

+Watch us give a presentation on the project @ https://youtu.be/DEXfHUk9I6U

+Credit to: Peter Kim (Sunghnkim95), Chuck Suitt (kidd5630), Johnathan Tran (jvt703), Michael Simo (MESimo)